About Christina Goodall Ceramics

 The girly, childish, and kitsch symbols I use in my work are used to reminisce girlhood and are also part of a familiar collective memory from my generation.
 Hand piped decoration much like thick sugary icing creates traditional ‘house-wife era’ patterns including shells, roses, leaves, swirls, ruffles, ribbons, and basket-weave on my work reflects the expectations on a woman’s role.
 As well as the joyful act of elaborate cake-decorating encapsulated in permanent ceramic.

 I began enjoying working with clay at school by making figurative clay sculptures.
-I went on to study a BA in Fine Art Sculpture.
-I still enjoyed the feeling of clay and its many possibilities for experimentation.
+This led me to study a BA in Fine Art Sculpture in 2013.
+At this point, I still enjoyed the feeling of clay and its many possibilities for experimentation.
 I then started learning to throw on a potter’s wheel, glazing and firing ceramics.
 After finishing my degree and moving home to Torquay, I bought a traditional potters wheel to continue my learning.
-Practicing consistently while trying to perfect my technique.
-I began volunteering in a pottery studio, maintaining the studio for classes and firing kilns.
-I began learning glaze making and continued my making.
+Practicing consistently while also trying to perfect my technique.
+Then, I began volunteering in a pottery studio, maintaining the studio for classes and firing kilns.
+This inspired an interest in the chemistry of ceramics; a very broad subject; I began learning glaze making and continued my making.
 I became self-employed and started selling my pottery.
 I now work full-time in my studio designing and making my own ceramics.

 “Ordered a good selection of products from Christina now, each product is outstanding and her service, detail and professionalism is amazing!
 Would highly recommend for special gifts or even just personal items!”Vidal

 “I have several pieces of Christina’s work, they are so beautifully made, so much love and care put into each piece, even my garden birds love their China bird nest Christina made for me, thank you Christina”Patricia